-Debris in the base of the oil pan can be an indicator of what's going on inside of the transmission.
+After removal, inspect the base of the oil pan for debris and shavings.
+They can be an indicator of problems inside of the transmission.
 There are different types of debris commonly found in transmission oil pans.

-Brass shavings: If gold colored flakes are found in the bottom of the oil pan suspect worn thrust washers and bushings.
+Brass shavings: Gold-colored flakes found in the bottom of the oil pan indicate worn thrust washers and bushings.
 These parts are often made of brass and wear as mileage accumulates.

-Black pieces: If pieces of black debris are found in the bottom of the pan suspect worn clutch and band friction material.
-It's normal to find fine particles, especially around the magnet.
-It's job is to attract metal particles circulating in the transmission fluid.
+Black pieces: Black pieces indicate worn clutch or band friction material.
+It is normal to find fine particles, especially around the magnet.
+Its job is to attract metal particles circulating in the transmission fluid.

 Diagnosing Oil Pan Debris